MihaiAC/learning-react/learning_react/react_notes/React.md

 Dependencies specified: effect will only run if those dependencies changed.
 Empty dependencies ([ ])  -> effect only runs once.
 No dependencies -> effect runs after each time app is rendered (can lead to infinite loop).
+What can a dependency be?
+Anything that triggers a re-render when it changes.